-When trying to visualize how this systematic recognition worked, it was decided that the reverse process should be observed.
+When trying to visualise how this systematic recognition worked, it was decided that the reverse process should be observed.
 Starting with white noise, the neural networks were then asked to output an image of bananas based on their interpretation.
-Some constraints on the statistics were put in place in order to make sense of the output, but the interpretation was definitely recognisable as bananas, bananas as viewed through a kaleidoscope admittedly, but still bananas .
+Some constraints on the statistics were put in place in order to make sense of the output, but the interpretation was definitely recognisable as bananas, bananas as viewed through a kaleidoscope admittedly, but still bananas.
 This demonstrated that neurons designed to discriminate between images had acquired a lot of the information necessary to generate the images.
-This ability of the artificial networks has been dubbed as ‘dreaming’ due to the slight surreal effect produced.
+This ability of the artificial networks has been dubbed as ‘dreaming’ due to the slightly surreal effect produced.

 While this process is defined by well known mathematical models, we understand little of why it works, and why other models don’t.